 Lesson 5: Have a hobby

 A common complaint of people moving to Tartu in the first few months could be “It’s so boring in Tartu”.
 I would say it’s not 100% correct.
 It’s totally up to you to decide to be joyful or not.
 Find a hobby.
 If you haven’t had one before, figure out one, or try different things to find out which one is your favorite one.
-In my case, I go to the gym during free time, volunteer in an organization to be useful, and cooking is my hobby.
+For example, my hobbies are going to the gym during free time, volunteer in an organization to be useful, and cooking.

 Lesson 6: Improve your cooking skill

 I assume that you don’t want to eat out all the time since it’s not a clever step with a student budget.
 You might end up eating the same dish from days to days, like fried eggs, potato salad, bread and butter.
 It sounds not so interesting and livable.
 No worries, you cook for yourself, you can eat whatever you cook.
 So, don’t be afraid to try to cook new things.
 I believe after all you could have two or three recipes under the belt.
 How about inviting your friends to come over and taste your food?